Tasmanian Raw Oak Box Frame

 AFL Football, or Footy Jumpers Framing

 This is a sentimental favourite with many Australian sporting families.
 Any of the various AFL or VFL football guernseys or jerseys can be framed as shown below.
 We hand-stretch ( no glues or tapes with us! ) the jumper over an acid-free, inner biscuit and then hand-pin the stretched jumper to a white backing or background to hold it into place.
 We then cut a window mat, shadow-box space it accordingly, and finally fit the assembly into a black frame.
-This is the most common arrangement and costs $249.
+This is the most common arrangement and, at the time of writing, costs $275.
 While this price may seem expensive, it is well worth having a football jumper custom-framed properly because its financial value or re-sale potential will not be diminished.
 Many are the rare, and valuable football jumpers we have had to re-frame because burned badly with acidic materials or simply stuck into a cheap, do-it-yourself, kit frame with glues and tapes which tainted and damaged the wool, fabric or cloth.

 Floater or Floating Frames